octopus-network/octopus-appchain-registry/README.md

 ## Terminology

 * `owner`: The owner of this contract, which is the Octopus DAO.
 * `appchain anchor`: A NEAR contract which is deployed in a subaccount of the account of this contract.
 It is in charge of managing the necessary data of an appchain on NEAR protocol, providing security and interoperatability for the appchain.
-The anchor contracts are controlled by the `owner` (Octopus DAO) too, and the [octopus-appchain-anchor](https://github.com/octopus-network/octopus-appchain-anchor) is the standard implementation provided by Octopus Network.
+The anchor contracts are controlled by the `owner` (Octopus DAO) too, and the [octopus-appchain-anchor](https://github.com/octopus-network/octopus-appchain-anchor) is the standard implementation provided by Octopus Core Team.
 * `octopus relayer`: A standalone service which will monitor the state change of the validators of an appchain and facts happened on an appchain.
 It relays messages between an appchain and corresponding `appchain anchor`.
 * `appchain owner`: The owner of an appchain, ususally the developer or somenone who represent the developer team.
 * `register deposit`: To prevent abuse of audit services, an appchain has to deposit a small amount of OCT token when register.
-* `minimum register deposit`: The minimum amount of `register deposit` which is specified by Octopus Network.
+* `minimum register deposit`: The minimum amount of `register deposit` which is specified by Octopus DAO.
 * `appchain state`: The state of an appchain, which is one of the following:
   * `registered`: The initial state of an appchain, after it is successfully registered.
-  * `auditing`: The state while the appchain is under auditing by Octopus Foundation.
+  * `auditing`: The state while the appchain is under auditing.
   * `inQueue`: The state while `voter` can upvote or downvote an appchain.
   * `staging`: The state while `validator` and `delegator` can deposit OCT tokens to this contract to indicate their willing of staking for an appchain.
 This state is managed by `appchain anchor`.
   * `booting`: The state while an appchain is booting.
 This state is managed by `appchain anchor`.